skmin-lab/unixmd/docs/source/quick_start.rst

         2889     0.00372624     0.00055990
         2890     0.00370853     0.00033293

-You can consider (de)coherence indicators given as the magnitude squares of the off-diagonal component.
+You can consider (de)coherence indicators given as the magnitude squares of the off-diagonal element.
 If you plot them as a function of MD steps, it looks like the following.

 .. image:: diagrams/pcoh.png